Hitchcock Center Offerings During COVID-19

 Saturday Family Science

-Saturday Science is taking a break in August, but will return this fall with a new series of interactive science themes.
+Saturday Science returns this fall with a new series of interactive science themes.
 While there will be activities to serve different ages, this series focuses on younger learners from ages 5-8.
 Space is limited and each session fills quickly.
+Visit our Fall 2020 Children, Youth and Family Programs page to learn more about this and other Family and Learning Pod Programs.

 Take it Outdoors Bingo!